elena19m/cloud-courses/website/docs/common/ids/_suricata.md

 `virbr-labs` interface is properly set for both `af-packet` and `pcap` sections and restart Suricata.
 Wait a couple of minutes after restarting Suricata before reattempting the test.

+You can check whether Suricata has finished loading the rules by inspecting the `/var/log/suricata/suricata.log` file.
 :::

 ### Download third-party rulesets